 Privacy and Data Security

-- Password Protect Files: To secure critical data, use Excel’s password protection option.
+- Password-Protect Files: To secure critical data, use Excel’s password protection option.

 - Limit Access: Only authorized personnel should be able to access the Excel file.